 Here is the map of Gandhi country (Gandhi was born in Porbandar, a coastal town in present-day Gujarat, Western India), where cats and dogs living together is seen as almost unique and possibly due to the fact that is happening in “Gandhi country”, meaning Gandhi’s influence lives on beyond the grave:

 We can learn from our companion animals.
 Cats can teach us patience and persistence for example.
 And when cat and dogs live together harmoniously it is because they were brought up together and became accustomed to each other.
 They were, to use, cat fancy language, “socialized”.
 I wonder if we can use that concept for the benefit of humans?
 I don’t know if works for humans.
-There is certainly a huge need for peoples to find common ground.
+There is certainly a huge need for people to find common ground.
 There is a lot of common ground but we seem to focus on the differences.

 As I said, it is thought by some that these particular cats and dogs are “unique” or very rare.
 That, though, is not the case.
 I am sure that there are countless examples, in India, of cats and dogs getting along fine.
-Certainly in Europe and America it is frequently encountered.
+Certainly, in Europe and America it is frequently encountered.